c-bata/c-bata/README.md

 ### About me

 Hello, I'm Masashi Shibata.
 Creator of go-prompt and kube-prompt.
-An author and a co-translator of [some Japanese Python books](http://amzn.to/3709ZSs).
+Author and co-translator of some [Japanese Python books](http://amzn.to/3709ZSs).

 <!--